Can you help me with some design advice?

 Where can I buy the products you use for your projects?

-Have you checked the end of the relevant post?
-I always try to list my project sources there for your convenience.
-Failing that, try perusing my Resource Directory.
-Still can’t find what you’re looking for…feel free to contact me.
+Have you checked the post details?
+I always try to list my project sources for your convenience.
+Still can’t find what you’re looking for, feel free to contact me.

 Where can I buy Magic Decal Paper?